diyoyo/yj_nearbyglasses/PRIVACY.md

 # Privacy Policy
 **As of:** February 2026

-This privacy policy provides information about the nature, scope and purpose of the processing of personal data within the Android app **NEarby Glasses**.
+This privacy policy provides information about the nature, scope and purpose of the processing of personal data within the Android app **Nearby Glasses**.
+When the app is mentioned below, this refers to *Nearby Glasses*.
 ---

 ## 1. Responsible party